codelitdev/courselit/packages/components-library/README.md

-# `@courselit/components-library`
+# CourseLit's Components Library

-A library that contains presentational (read: "dumb") React components and helper functions for CourseLit LMS.
+This module contains reusable components which are used accross the CourseLit platform.